V3lectronics/SPIRIT/README.md

 "The power of Raspberry Pi 4 in a compact form factor for deeply embedded applications" [(CM4 website)](https://www.raspberrypi.com/products/compute-module-4/?variant=raspberry-pi-cm4001000).
 SPIRIT uses the 4GB RAM, 32GB eMMC version of the CM.
 It is possible to use a different CM4 variant (for example to increase the RAM to 8GB).

+It is expected that future iterations of the design will use a different chip due to memory and IO limitations.

 ### EDA Software

 All design files are openly available through this repository.